Introduction

 every assessment instrument must be:

-for teaching phonemic awareness (beginning with identifying words that sound
+the sequence for teaching phonemic awareness (beginning with identifying words

-alike vs. different, and ending with replacing a phoneme and saying the new
+that sound alike vs. different, and ending with replacing a phoneme and saying

 says this is an effective sequence.